The year the World Cup left us cold

 Strictly speaking it wasn't the World Cup that foretold this new reality but the 2006 Champions Trophy, held in India the previous October.
-Despite Australia's customary, even off-putting dominance, the tournament wasn't bad, played out on wonderful, lively pitches; perhaps the last time a major one-day event had such bounty for fast bowlers.
+Despite Australia's customary, even off-putting dominance, the tournament wasn't bad, played out on wonderful, lively pitches; perhaps the last time a major one-day event offered such bounty for fast bowlers.
 But it is remembered equally for the many empty seats in the stadiums for matches that didn't involve India - empty stadiums in what was until then presumed to be cricket's greatest fanboy of a country.

-Around that time the BCCI was refusing to sign a Members Participatory Agreement with the ICC because it felt it was getting stiffed out of its due share (sound familiar?).
+Around that time the BCCI was refusing to sign a Members' Participatory Agreement with the ICC because it felt it was getting stiffed out of its due share (sound familiar?).
 Lalit Modi had bravado-ed his way into cricket administration like an army of Travoltas on a Saturday night.
 Immediately he picked a fight with the ICC, audaciously offering to buy TV rights for ICC events.

 Those days, and the World Cup, were, in fact, the first stirrings of the rationale that was formalised last year in the Big Three.
 These are the words of Ashok Malik in an edition of the late great Cricinfo Magazine: "As such, from the old 'black versus white' war zone, the ICC is moving towards a cartelisation of cricket's 'mature markets' - India, Australia and England."
 It was published in March 2006, nearly eight years before the Big Three happened on paper.

 India's - and to a lesser extent Pakistan's - exits put in place the modern, cold equations on which cricket is run.
 Nobody complained in 2003 when Kenya made it to the semi-finals.
-Mostly the feat was romanticised, as would be any good underdog story.
+Mostly the feat was romanticised, as any good underdog story would be.
 But when Ireland and Bangladesh made it past the first round in 2007, the feel-good was drowned out in the dread of the economic consequence.
 Replacing India-Pakistan with Bangladesh-Ireland?
 Let's mourn, not celebrate.
 The priorities were clear.
 Weaker teams like Bangladesh had to be tolerated and Associates like Ireland suppressed.
 In other words, cricket needn't expand.
 It was better, in fact, to contract.
 The moment carried the harsh bitterness of those teenage years when you're told to stop dreaming of being a musician or a historian and get started on that medical degree or MBA.

-A basic fracture occurred at the tournament, between those who ran the game and those who followed and loved it.
+A basic fracture occurred at the tournament, between those who ran the game and those who followed it and loved it.
 This was the third World Cup organised and run entirely by the ICC, and probably the most identikit tournament yet, patched up in the manner cricket thought global sports events are run.
-It felt like we were dialling into the call centre of all World Cups and then being put on hold interminably.
+It felt like we were dialling in to the call centre of all World Cups and then being put on hold interminably.
 It was that long too.
-Somehow by imposing its own faceless identity, the ICC had squeezed the life and soul out of one of cricket's funnest, most soulful destinations.
+Somehow by imposing its own faceless identity, the ICC squeezed the life and soul out of one of cricket's funnest, most soulful destinations.
 Remember the banning of musical instruments inside stadiums?
 Even as intrinsically joyous an act as the hitting of six sixes in one over, as Herschelle Gibbs managed, was supremely underwhelming.

 The cricket felt bogged down by this, or at least the cricket played by most sides other than Australia and Sri Lanka.
 As impressive as Australia's excellence was, it was also cold and, in a way, joyless.
 This was the other end of greatness, where there was so much of it, it began to breed ennui.
 Would they ever stop winning?
 Would they ever stop producing superman players?
 They would, and they had - before the tournament they had been whitewashed in New Zealand - but just at that point it felt like it would never stop.